D24 vs XO, Pahang vs Johor, and now D24XO or XOD24?

 D24, XO, Pahang, Johor.
 There’s also D24XO, what even is that?
 Sounds confusing?
 Not experts, but here we are sharing what we have learnt from hearing, reading, and eating of course, and hopefully it clears some things up.

-In our opinion, based on taste profiles, the only 2 real and vastly different taste-types are:
+The only 2 real and vastly different profiles (and likely cultivars) are:

 (left is D24, right is Johor XO)